award

 Who is likely to suffer a spinal cord injury?

-Although anybody has the potential risk of suffering a spinal cord injury, older adults and younger children are more likely to suffer spinal cord injuries following an accident since their bones are very vulnerable.
+Although anybody has the potential risk of suffering a spinal cord injury, older adults and younger children are more likely to suffer spinal cord injuries following an accident since their bones are more vulnerable.

 Categories of Spinal Cord Injuries